 The chart to the left shows the discrete annual returns and corresponding volatility achieved by this income portfolio over the last five years.

-decline suffered by an investment.
+Maximum drawdown is the largest peak to trough decline suffered by an investment.
 The chart to the right shows the maximum drawdown of this income portfolio from inception in October 2008.